COMCIFS/Structure_Prediction_Dictionary/Examples/02_Org_Multi_Stoich/ReadMe.md

 The datablock (in file `csp_input.cif`) starts by introducing three identifiers of the target compound:

 - The (human-readable) chemical name `cannabinol_tetramethylpyrazine` of the two compounds
-- A unique identifier that can be used for an internal database (being target XXX of the 7th Blind Test, we used `BT-XXX`)
+- A unique identifier that can be used for an internal storage or database (being target XXX of the 7th Blind Test, we used `BT-XXX`)
 - A datablock unique ID (`2a2611e3-2021-4b03-a7c6-0ef71239008f`).

 Only the latter will be used to link output structures to the input datablock.